Last Updated on August 26, 2021 by Oddmund Groette

 Trading requires many ideas

 In order to find profitable strategies, you need to generate ideas continuously and test a lot.
 Looking at my history I guess about 19 of 20 ideas are useless.

-Even worse, those 1 in 20 potential profitable ones, many turns out to be unprofitable in live trading!
-Knowing this I can say a lot of potential traders will lose patience/interest quite quickly.
+Even worse, those 1 in 20 potential profitable ones, many turn out to be unprofitable in live trading!
+Knowing this, I can say a lot of potential traders will lose patience/interest quite quickly.
 Trading is tedious work.
 However, I believe trading should be a little bit boring to make money.